toddledev/documentation/docs/15-connecting-data/07-services/index.md

 # Use a service in an API

-Once your services are configured, they simplify the API creation process by providing pre-defined endpoints from your backend:
+Once your services are configured, they simplify the API creation process by providing pre-defined endpoints from your back end:

 1. When creating a new API, you will see your connected services
 2. Choose the endpoint from the available options of your selected service
 3. Nordcraft automatically pre-fills all request details (path, headers, parameters, body)
 4. Adjust specific values as needed for your implementation

-This approach streamlines API creation by leveraging the schema information already defined in your backend service.
+This approach streamlines API creation by leveraging the schema information already defined in your back-end service.

 # Benefits of services